precisely/pia-server/README.md

 ```
 * configure secrets:
   - copy `.env.sample` to `.env`, update any auth tokens & secrets
+  - NOTE: the pia-developer user in our AWS dev-precisely account has minimal permissions for retrieving the longterm library from our S3 bucket
   - env.edn is in .gitignore

 ### IntelliJ tips: